 Unfortunately, scare tactics in a few states and clouds of uncertainty in every state, keep previously incarcerated individuals away from the polls.
 In states such as North Carolina and Texas, where individuals’ voting rights are restored only after they have completed their parole or probation programs, we have recently seen a weaponization of the ballot box by a handful of prosecutors.
 Individuals have been prosecuted for voting fraud, even though these individuals honestly believed they had the right to vote upon release from prison.
 When people who have been previously incarcerated hear these stories, it leads to confusion about their rights, and fear of prosecution and further jail time.
 Voting just doesn’t seem worth the risk.

-Indiana had the lowest midterm voter turnout in 2014 with just over 28% -- and the 14th lowest voter turnout in the 2016 presidential election with turnout just over 56%.
+Indiana had the lowest midterm voter turnout in 2014 with just over 28%.
+While Indiana’s voter turnout ranking rose in the 2018 and 2020 elections, our state was still ranked in the bottom eleven states both years.
+We can do better.
 These rates suggest that Indiana does not have a voter fraud problem, we have a voter turnout problem.
 As a part of our obligation to engage all citizens in our democratic institutions, Hoosiers share the responsibility to inform individuals who have been released from jail or prison -- over 25,000 in 2016 and 2017 alone -- of their right to vote.

 Barriers to the ballot exist beyond Indiana.
 In addition to states that restrict access to the ballot for people who are formerly incarcerated, since 2008, states across the country have passed measures to make it harder for Americans—particularly black people, the elderly, students, and people with disabilities—to exercise their fundamental right to cast a ballot.
 These measures include cuts to early voting, voter ID laws, and purges of voter rolls.

-While election integrity is a critical component of a successful democracy, our country must balance election laws with the need to make voting accessible to all.
-Making voting too difficult or too scary is not the answer.
-As the 2018 midterm elections approach, the ACLU of Indiana is working tirelessly to share this message with Hoosiers: Yes!
+As the 2022 midterm elections approach, the ACLU of Indiana is working tirelessly to share this message with Hoosiers: Yes!
 You can vote.
 If you have been previously incarcerated, have a disability, are a college student, are transgender or have been recently naturalized – you can vote!